-A 75mm hebel power panel rear and side wall should extend to a minimum height of 1350mm from the base when using a double skin flue kit or all the way to the ceiling when using a single skin flue kit.
+A minimum 75mm hebel power panel wall should extend to a minimum height of 1350mm from the base and 1350mm wide when using a double skin flue kit.

-300mm side clearance can be achieved when the 75mm hebel power panel wall extends to a minimum height of 1350mm from the base when using a double skin flue kit or all the way to the ceiling when using a single skin flue it.
+300mm side clearance can be achieved when the 75mm hebel power panel wall extends to a minimum height of 1650mm from the base when using a double skin flue kit or all the way to the ceiling when using a single skin flue it.